Paul Arndt

 Paul Julius Arndt (14 October 1865 – 17 July 1937) was a German classical archaeologist born in Dresden.

-He studied classical art under Johannes Overbeck (1826-1895) at the University of Leipzig, and classical archeology with Heinrich Brunn (1822-1894) at the University of Munich.
-In 1887 he graduated with a dissertation on Greek vases, afterwards working as an assistant to Heinrich Brunn in Munich.
-Following Brunn's death in 1894, Arndt became an assistant to Adolf Furtwängler (1853-1907), and was responsible for edition of "Denkmäler griechischer und römischer Skulptur".
+He studied classical art under Johannes Overbeck (1826-1895) at Leipzig University, and classical archeology with Heinrich Brunn (1822-1894) at the Ludwig-Maximilians-Universität München.
+In 1887, he graduated with a dissertation on Greek vases and worked afterwards as an assistant to Heinrich Brunn at the Ludwig-Maximilians-Universität München.
+Following Brunn's death in 1894, Arndt became an assistant to Adolf Furtwängler (1853-1907), and was responsible for an edition of "Denkmäler griechischer und römischer Skulptur".

 Arndt was the son of a wealthy merchant in Mecklenburg, and for much of his career was financially independent, therefore having the means to work as a private scholar and dealer of Greek art.
 He was primarily known as a collector of ancient sculptures, a large part of which are now kept in the Glyptothek of Munich, as well as in Ny Carlsberg Glyptotek, Copenhagen.
 He also amassed a superb collection of ancient gems that since 1958 have been part of the Staatlich Münzsammlung in Munich.

-Arndt's scientific estate is owned by the Institute of Classical Archaeology of the University of Erlangen.
+Arndt's scientific estate is owned by the Institute of Classical Archeology of the University of Erlangen–Nuremberg.